-The grape Perla dei vivi (Pearl of the living) is a variety of which we have very little information.
-It is present in a single vineyard in the province of Reggio Emilia, but despite this Perla dei vivi has been recorded since 2007 in the National Register of Vine Varieties, and is quoted in the specification of the Doc Colli di Scandiano and Canossa.
+The Perla dei Vivi grape, whose poetic name translates to “Pearl of the Living”, is one of Italy’s most obscure and intriguing native varieties.
+Grown today in a single known vineyard in the province of Reggio Emilia, it is an exceptionally rare find even for seasoned wine lovers.
+Despite its limited cultivation, Perla dei Vivi has been officially recorded since 2007 in Italy’s National Register of Vine Varieties and is recognised in the production regulations of the prestigious DOC Colli di Scandiano e Canossa.

 The Perricone grape is a native red variety of Western Sicily and in the late 19th century was the most cultivated variety in the provinces of Palermo and Trapani (where it is called Pignatello) and was also grown in the provinces of Agrigento and Caltanissetta.